Joining the French Foreign Legion

 - to be NOT wanted by Interpol (NO murders, NO drug trafficking)

-- to be physically fit to serve at all times and in all places for minimum 5 years
+- to be physically fit to serve at all times and in all places for at least 5 years

 What does NOT matter: